 In this tutorial, you will learn how to customize your Windows Powershell prompt like a BOSS.
-Out-of-the-box, you wont get any shortcuts, intelli-sense, auto-complete, or even additional GIT information within your prompt.
+Out-of-the-box, you won't get any shortcuts, intelli-sense, auto-complete, or even additional GIT information within your prompt.
 If you want to be able to do these things within your shell and turbo-charge your Powershell productivity you will want to install some plug-ins, modules and themes.
 Installing the best modules will make your shell look PIMP and allow you to perform tasks quicker.
-It is pretty easy to trick out your shell to boost your productivity.
-Within about 30 minutes you can level-up your prompt and save yourself a bunch of time.
+It is pretty easy to trick-out the Powershell prompt to boost your productivity.
+Within about 30 minutes you can make level up your prompt and save yourself a bunch of time.
 If this sounds good to you, read on 🔥🔥🔥

 In order to make this work, you will need to install some additional software.
 Specifically, you will need everything within this list (I will walk you through how to install each plugin within the tutorial 😉):

 As part of this guide,I will cover how to set custom background images within the terminal.
 If you want some inspiration on some background images that you can use, you can check out 50 Minimalist Desktop Wallpapers and Backgrounds

 Oh-My-Posh is a free Powershell plug-in that will allow you to skin and theme the Powershell prompt.
 Oh-My-Posh will make your prompt more useful like adding Git information to the prompt.
 Installing Oh-My-Posh is pretty easy, run the below command within an elevated Powershell terminal:

 To get the most out of Oh My Posh, you will need to configure it to work with your Powershell terminal.
 This is done in two phases.
 First, you need to register Oh My Posh to load whenever you open a new Powershell shell.
 To do that, within your PowerShell profile.
 You can edit the profile using this command:

 To tell Powershell to start Oh My Posh, add this line within your profile: